How to Stain Wood

 - If you use a gel stain, you can apply it without needing a conditioner.

 - Some woods such as mahogany and oak have an open-grain structure that needs filling to provide a smooth finish.
 Grain filler is a pigmented paste that comes in a variety of colors.
-Choose one to match the wood or stain color and apply with paint brushes or rags to manufacturer’s instructions.
+Choose one to match the wood or stain color and apply with paint brushes or rags to the manufacturer’s instructions.

 - Remove excess with a scraper and lightly sand after drying.